 Excessive plaque can start to build up if you are not brushing and flossing your teeth on a regular basis.
 This build-up of plaque can cause gum disease which will cause the gums to reseed.

-Women have an increased level of risk do to hormonal changes through out their lives.
+Women have an increased level of risk due to hormonal changes throughout their lives.
 Changing hormonal levels can make the gums sensitive which causes gum recession.

 Smokers also have an increased risk.
 The use of tobacco will cause more plaque to build up than normal which can lead to gum disease and reseeding gums.